 The board has complete discretion to offer or not to offer an early retirement plan for licensed employees.
 The board may discontinue the school district's early retirement plan at any time.
-Upon adoption of this early retirement plan, licensed employees age fifty-five or older will have years or until age sixty, whichever is longer, to utilize this early retirement plan.
+Upon adoption of this early retirement plan, licensed employees meeting the eligibility requirements will have (determined by the board) years to utilize this early retirement plan.

-29 U.S.C. §§ 621 et seq.
-(2010).
-Senate File 2366, 77th General Assembly, 2nd Reg.
-Sess.
-(1998).
+Legal Reference: 29 U.S.C. §§ 621 et seq.

-Iowa Code §§ 97B; 216; 279.46; 509A.13 (2011).
+lowa Code §§ 97B; 216; 279.46; 509A.13.